Dan-Wi/santa-game/README.md

 # About
-Java course assignment aiming to aiming to exploit threads.
+Java course assignment aiming to exploit threads.

 # Description